What’s the best way to hire talented and productive employees?

 Extroversion: characterised by positive energy, sociability and assertiveness.
 People with low extraversion are more socially reserved.

 Agreeableness: being compassionate and cooperative towards coworkers, instead of being suspicious and doubtful.

 Neuroticism: easily experiencing unpleasant emotions such as anxiety and anger.

 Conscientiousness and agreeableness make efficient employees

 When hiring employees, the Big Five are strong predictors of future performance.
-In 2014, research by Sackett and Walmsley emphasized that of all traits, conscientiousness and agreeableness make the most efficient employees.
+In 2014, research by Sackett and Walmsley emphasised that of all traits, conscientiousness and agreeableness make the most efficient employees.
 However, ‘conscientiousness’ does not necessarily mean an employee who sits at her office desk till midnight, working her waking hours away.
 It refers to a self-motivated individual who sets and achieves her own ambitious work goals and always completes the tasks assigned.
-This can also be done through flexible and remote working, which many forward-thinking organizations encourage today.
+This can also be done through flexible and remote working, which many forward-thinking organisations encourage today.
 Along with this, an employee should also be encouraged to have a flexible, tolerant and accommodating attitude.
 This includes the willingness to adapt and work with team members from diverse backgrounds or cultures.
-Additionally, senior executives and organization leaders should actively interact with and mentor junior employees, which helps to strengthen the team.
+Additionally, senior executives and organisation leaders should actively interact with and mentor junior employees, which helps to strengthen the team.